twitham1/kjv-bible-lyric-files/README.md

    (autoload 'kjv-mode "kjv-mode" nil t)

-Now find-file on DIR/kjv.txt should invoke kjv-mode for reading the bible in emacs.
+Now find-file on DIR/kjv.txt should invoke kjv-mode for reading the Bible in emacs.
 See C-h m for mode documentation.

+symlink the directory of your *.mp3 to ~/.kjv, something like:

+	ln -s /usr/local/share/doc/KJV/AS ~/.kjv

-copy bin/kjvmp3 to your $PATH for audio playback in emacs
+then copy bin/kjvmp3 to your $PATH for audio playback in emacs

 # HOW TO [RE]GENERATE .lrc files for .mp3 files